 - Conservatory: The permanent exhibits in our Conservatory will take you around the world all year long.
 It houses collections of plants from subtropical, tropical and arid regions and showcases orchids, medicinal, economic, endangered and Jurassic plants.
 From late May to mid-October, the Conservatory Terrace features thematic exhibitions.

-- National Garden: Our newest outdoor garden, the National Garden features the Regional Garden of Mid-Atlantic native plants, the Rose Garden – all grown organically – devoted to the U.S. national flower, the Butterfly Garden and the First Ladies Water Garden."
+- Gated outdoor gardens ("National Garden"): The gated outdoor gardens, opened in 2006, feature the Regional Garden of Mid-Atlantic native plants, the Rose Garden – all grown organically – devoted to the U.S. national flower, the Pollinator Garden, and the First Ladies Water Garden.

 - Savage Gardens provided a special look into the captivating, and bizarre, world of carnivorous plants and their astounding adaptations to inhospitable habitats.
 Hungry for more?
 Don't miss the time lapse video of a sundew trapping a fruit fly.

 - Slow Life is a window into the world of plants.
 It accelerates the time-scale of plants into our own frame of reference, speeding up their everyday lives to a pace that resonates with our own.
 This online guide to the lives of plants is based on the traveling exhibit developed by the U.S. Botanic Garden, Chicago Botanic Garden and Indiana University.

 - The advent of book publishing ushered in an exuberant age of plant exploration and discovery.
 Plants in Print: The Age of Botanical Discovery, a collaboration between the U.S. Botanic Garden and the Chicago Botanic Garden, shares the rich history of botany and plant exploration with a nationwide audience.